-Laying hens typically eat mash pellets with 16% protein.
+Laying hens typically eat mash (or mash pellets) with 16% protein.
 This is the most common and productive formula.
 If you have chicks, make sure to get chick feed, which is lower in calcium.
 Feed should always stay dry or it will get moldy.

 Chickens self-regulate how much they eat, so keep a constant supply of feed and they will decide when they've had enough.
+Chicken feeders are available at feed stores or can be made by hand.

-Water - Keep it clean and always available.
+Water - Keep it clean, unfrozen, and always available.
 I recommend 2 tablespoons of unpasteurized apple cider vinegar per gallon of water to ward off parasites and to help with digestion.
+Heated waterers are available.

 Chicken scratch - This is another name for whole grains and legumes that have been dried and cracked.
 Chickens love to peck at scratch if you scatter a handful of it.
 It's not necessary, but your chickens will appreciate it and it's a good way to summon them.
+You can sprout most chicken scratch by wetting it and keeping it on a tray for a few days.
+Chickens love the small sweet sprouts.

 Table scraps - Chickens will typically pick and choose what they want to eat, and they leave the rest.
 Don't worry too much about what is and isn't good to feed them.
 You'll figure it out pretty quickly.
-Just avoid raw meat and be careful of teabags with staples in them.
+Just avoid old raw meat, coffee grounds, and be careful of teabags with staples in them.
 The internet has plenty of extensive DOs and DONTs lists if you want to be really careful.